What is a Low-Fiber/Low-Residue Diet?

 - Look for products made with refined flour.

-- Avoid products that say “whole grain” on the packaging.
+- Avoid products with "whole grain” on the packaging.

 - Avoid foods with the word “whole” at the beginning of the ingredient list (like whole-wheat flour).

 - Remove skins of fruits and vegetables before cooking.